adrianova8/Graphic_Visualization/README.md

     + A numeric and a categorical variable (ArrDelay and UniqueCarrier)
     + Two numeric variables (ArrDelay and DepDelay)
     + Three variables (ArrDelay, DepDelay and UniqueCarrier)
-    + More than three variables (ArrDelay, DepDelay, AirTime and UniqueCarrier).
+    + More than three variables (ArrDelay, DepDelay, AirTime and UniqueCarrier)

 # Exercise 2
 - Export graphics as images or as html.